-The screech of anger I let out yesterday afternoon upon hearing the sentence handed down to JoAnn Cunningham startled my teenage son out of his bedroom, and that’s saying something.
+The screech I let out yesterday afternoon upon hearing the sentence handed down to JoAnn Cunningham startled my teenage son out of his bedroom, and that’s saying something.

 JoAnn pleaded guilty to murder in December of 2019 in the death of her five-year-old son, Andrew Thomas “AJ” Freund Jr. By accepting a plea agreement, JoAnn avoided the possibility of being sentenced to life in prison, and all related charges against her were dropped.
 For her guilty plea, JoAnn faced 20 to 60 years in prison.

 Both JoAnn and her husband, Andrew “Drew” Freund Sr., were charged in AJ’s April 2019 murder.
 Drew called 911 on April 18, 2019 and reported AJ missing, although authorities believe he had been dead for approximately four days by that time.
 When police arrived at the home, they discovered a complete pigsty, and indeed, the house was ultimately condemned and torn down earlier this year.
 Within days of AJ’s disappearance, information provided to investigators by both Drew and JoAnn led to the discovery of AJ’s body buried in a shallow grave near Woodstock, Illinois, about eight miles from the family’s home, wrapped in grey plastic garbage bags.

 According to Drew, JoAnn forced AJ into a cold shower, where she beat him savagely with the showerhead before putting him to bed, wet and naked.
 AJ died overnight.
 Drew allegedly knew of the abuse beforehand and assisted with hiding the body.